cdesio/alphabeam/README.md

 The decaySimulation simulates a point-like alpha source, shooting particles along the Z axis.
 Particles are saved as they cross a voxelised geometry.
 The produced output files are:
-- an output.root file, containing basic info, e.g. number of primaries
+- an output.root file, containing basic info, e.g. number of primaries, and tracking data: e.g. particle ID, energy, position, layer ID (copyNo)
 - an output.bin file, to be used as input for the DNA simulation (RBE), with the option -PS

 ## How to Run